MSchostag/Kallisto_transcriptomics/README.md

 Create a folder called "kallisto".
 Within this folder one should transfere all the output folder from Kallisto (\output folder from linux)

+*** you can tryout the DeSeq2 analysis using the examples files in /kallisto folder and meta.txt and samples.txt files ***

 You would need to create two meta files:
 1) meta.txt
 2) samples.txt